 In Mark’s project team, there is also a manager, five developers and a tester.
-The team is a mix of Danish and Russian developers.
 “It’s interesting to be on an internationally diverse team, and it’s fun to be working with other nationalities as they provide different takes on things.
 I also got to know many of my foreign colleagues through Master Class.”

 Master Class is a tailor-made in-house training programme at Kraftvaerk.
 “I see Master Class as a tool for aligning our processes and project management, as well as the approach we take to our clients.
 Kraftvaerk’s Master Class is a tool for ensuring that these processes fall into place for both old and new employees.
 Master Class presents employees with some interesting challenges that closely reflect the sort of things we encounter in our daily working lives.
-There are also afternoon social events that help to bring us closer together as colleagues across the different offices in Copenhagen, Aarhus, St Petersburg, Helsinki and Stockholm.
+There are also afternoon social events that help to bring us closer together as colleagues across the different offices.

 At Kraftvaerk, we set great store by being experts at what we do, but we also go to great lengths to avoid being simply ‘drones’ who arrive for work, perform our tasks, and then go home again.
 A lot is done to ensure that we get on well socially given that we spend so many hours each day at the office.”